stoplightio/prism/packages/http/README.md

 };
 ```

-With the above configuration the http client will proxy your requests to a server and will validate the response with the OAS you loaded.
+With the above configuration the http client will proxy your requests to a server and will validate the response with the OpenAPI you loaded.
 However, it will not validate the input (e.g. will not check whether the provided query param is valid).

 **Validate only request's body and response's headers**